Mang-nuss/Db-repos/README.md

     2. In server.js, lines 13-14, there are now both one .connect() and one .createConnection() call.
 To be honest, I don't know about the relation between these two.

+As of feb 18th, the main task is to connect another db using the same connection call.

 To be continued, ...
 Magnus